 Despite its biased approach, the observer team’s assessment was probably not entirely incorrect.
-Numerous Igbos lived widely unmolested in federally-held territory.
-The end of the war did not lead to the “kill off” of the Igbo that many of their sympathisers had expected.
-In spite of the 1966 massacres, the ruthless conduct of war and the famine that cost countless lives, ‘genocide’, understood as the intentional mass killing of a people, may not be the right term to describe what happened to the Igbos.
+Numerous Igbos lived widely unmolested in Federally held territory.
+The end of the war did not lead to the “kill off” of the Igbo that many of their sympathizers had expected.
+In spite of the 1966 massacres, the ruthless conduct of war, and the famine that cost countless lives, “genocide,” understood as the intentional mass killing of a people, may not be the right term to describe what happened to the Igbos.
 The annihilation of the Igbos/Biafrans does not seem to have been a foremost goal of their adversaries.
 The Nigerian civil war was, in the first place, indeed a civil war: a complex political conflict.
 Moreover, the Biafran leadership discredited itself, as it seemed to accept the suffering of its population.
 Even in discussions about a land corridor for the transport of relief supplies, the secessionists were reluctant to make concessions at the negotiation table.
 The airlift, which provided a lifeline to the outside world, humanitarian aid, and the international arms trade were too valuable to give up.
 Put cynically, it was the famine that had secured international media attention.

 International attention to the conflict abated after the publication of the reports.
-Although the war continued until early 1970, the international media even “Biafra” ended with the rebuttal of the genocide allegations.
+Although the war continued until early 1970, the international media event “Biafra” ended with the rebuttal of the genocide allegations.

 Conclusion: Biafra and the Fragmented Universalization of the Holocaust

 The media and protest event “Biafra” happened during a time when the perception of National Socialism was changing slowly, but decisively.
 In the first ten years after the end of the war, the Holocaust played only a marginal role in dominant understandings of Nazism.
 While it is misleading to talk of a deliberate silencing of references to Nazi criminality in the immediate postwar years, the mass murder of the European Jews remained peripheral in representations of National Socialism and the war.
 The voices of camp survivors did not receive ample public hearing.
 In the 1960s, Nazi mass crimes were increasingly discussed in Western publics.
 Intellectuals and protesters associated with the New Left likened French politics in Algeria and American involvement in Vietnam to Nazi terror.
-However, these analogies were part of distinct intellectual traditions of anti-fascism: this rhetoric did not universalise the Holocaust, it compared threats posed by imperialist powers.
-More decisively, media coverage devoted to the Eichmann trial and the Six-Day-War, for instance, helped to make the annihilation of the European Jews legible as genocide.
+However, these analogies were part of distinct intellectual traditions of anti-fascism: this rhetoric did not universalize the Holocaust, it compared threats posed by imperialist powers.
+More decisively, media coverage devoted to the Eichmann trial and the Six-Day War, for instance, helped to make the annihilation of the European Jews legible as genocide.
 A new rhetoric of genocide comparisons evolved during the war between Israel and Egypt: with the Egyptian President Gamal Abdel Nasser deemed a “new Hitler,” some feared a “second Holocaust.”

-This space of resonance had already been opened up when, in the summer months of 1968, newspaper readers and TV viewers in the West were confronted with images of starving children in a West African civil war.
-They were reminded of the genocide of the Jews in World War II or, more likely, of the photographs that were taken during the Allied liberation of the camps that appeared in newspapers and magazine in the immediate postwar period and returned into public view since the late 1950s.
+This space of resonance had already been opened up when, in the summer months of 1968, newspaper readers and TV viewers in the West were confronted with images of starving children in a west African civil war.
+They were reminded of the genocide of the Jews in World War II or, more likely, of the photographs that were taken during the Allied liberation of the camps that appeared in newspapers and magazines in the immediate postwar period and have returned into public view since the late 1950s.
 Thus contemporaries had a reservoir of imagery of Nazi victims at their disposal to make sense of the pictures from Biafra.
 Although most of the photographs from 1945 were taken in concentration camps – and not in the death factories – they were nevertheless increasingly understood to “show” the genocide of the Jews.